nikki-experiments/dev-setup/README.md

 Installed Packages: Babel ES6/ES7, ESLint, Flow Language Support, Prettier - Code formatter.

-## LESS

-[LESS](http://lesscss.org/) is a CSS preprocessor that makes it easier to organize and reuse CSS code.
-I use it because it is what I'm most familiar with but [SASS](http://sass-lang.com/) is also very popular among Ruby developers.
-I think I'll be moving into CSS Modules for React soon which will make LESS and SASS obsolete.

 ## Project Folders

 I usually put my version controlled projects in `~/Projects`.